The pc-kombo PC Part Picking Guide

 For RAM it does not matter much which brand or specific kit you get.
 It only matters that the memory bought supports the target speed and latency.
 Which RAM to get thus depends on the current prices and on the platform used.

-For boards with the chipset B450, X570 or Z390 we recommend the G.Skill Ripjaws V DDR4-3200 16GB kit.
-It has timings of 16-18-18-38-2N, which broadly is CL16.
+For modern boards with AMD's socket AM4 or Intel's 1700 we recommend the Corsair Vengeance LPX Series black DDR4-3200 kit.
+It has timings of 16-18-18-38, which broadly is CL16.
 As mentioned above, prices are volatile, and if a different kit with the same speed and latency is cheaper, get that one instead.

 Solid State Drive

 SSD storage should be the main storage of every new computer.
 SSDs store data using flash cells.
 Compared to a Hard Drive an SSD has faster transfer speeds, shorter latencies and it works silently.
 The effect of the shorter latencies is huge, making an SSD a very relevant upgrade for older PCs.
 They have a very big positive impact on boot, application startup and game loading times.